Looking for the best Dominican Republic beaches for your next vacation?

 🏖️ Puerto Plata: The Best Dominican Republic Beaches on the North Coast

-The beaches on the north coast around the harbour town Puerto Plata are ideal for snorkelling, surfing, and swimming.
+The beaches on the north coast around the harbor town of Puerto Plata are ideal for snorkeling, surfing, and swimming.

 1. Punta Rucia: Coral Reefs and Mangroves

-The calm, emerald waters of Punta Rucia hide a mesmerising coral reef just off the shore.
-Here, you can spend a fabulous day swimming and snorkelling with your family.
+The calm, emerald waters of Punta Rucia hide a mesmerizing coral reef just off the shore.
+Here, you can spend a fabulous day swimming and snorkeling with your family.

 However, the real gem of Punta Rucia is the little atoll island Cayo Paraiso.
 Also known as Cayo Arena, it’s just a short boat ride away from the coast.
 The name translates to Paradise Island.
 Once you get there, you’ll quickly understand why.

 On the small atoll, nothing but a few shacks provide shades, drinks, and snacks.
-The tour includes snorkelling equipment and a guide to show you the best spots on the reef.
+The tour includes snorkeling equipment and a guide to show you the best spots on the reef.

 On your way back, you’ll pass through mangroves.
 This means, your best friend for the trip will be the mosquito repellent.